Is the Jeep 3.6 Pentastar a good engine?

 Are Jeep engines reliable?

 There have been a lot of changes over the years that might have affected the image of this brand.
 Its previous engines like the 4.0l, for example, are deemed as great and reliable, however the later models are said to have lost reliability and are not considered as legendary as they were.
-Howerever, it does depend on the year and the model.
-Overall, Jeep engine can get the most miles out of without major repairs and show great performance.
+“Nonetheless, it is based on the year and model.
+Overall, Jeep engines can usually go longer than the average 14,300 miles that people drive each year without needing major repairs and at the same time still show great performance.

 Why is the Pentastar engine good?